chriswessels/ember-hammer/README.md

 ============
 ember-hammer is a neat interface for defining [Hammer.js](https://github.com/EightMedia/hammer.js) gestural behaviour in your [Ember.js](http://www.emberjs.com) Views.
 It is easy to use and lightweight.

 Note: ember-hammer is currently incompatible with Hammer.js 2.x, although everything works perfectly with Hammer.js 1.1.3.
-Pull requests welcome for Hammer.js 2.x support!
+Pull requests for Hammer.js 2.x support welcomed!

 ##Example